 The signatories to this statement gather for the 41st New Zealand Sexual Health Society Conference in Wellington — traditional lands of the peoples of Ngāti Toa and Taranaki Whānui ki te Upoko o te Ika a Maui.
 In September this year, organisations and participants attending the Australasian HIV & AIDS and Sexual Health Conferences 2019 in Perth – traditional lands of the Noongar Whadjuk peoples – signed their local version of the Aotearoa Statement called the Noongar Boodja Statement.

-The Australasian signatories – peoples of Australia, Aotearoa New Zealand, the South Pacific, and Oceania including Micronesia, Melanesia and Polynesia –come together to share, collaborate and discuss the successes and challenges that lie ahead for the Australasian region in addressing STIs, viral hepatitis and HIV.
+The Australasian signatories – peoples of Australia, Aotearoa New Zealand, the South Pacific, and Oceania including Micronesia, Melanesia and Polynesia –come together to share, collaborate and discuss the successes and challenges that lie ahead for the Australasian region in addressing STIs (sexually transmitted infections) and BBVs (blood borne viruses, including viral hepatitis and HIV).
 A strong theme of these conferences are the persistent inequities in sexual health outcomes for the Indigenous Peoples of the Australasian nations.